Honeydew Cucumber Sorbet

 • Step 1– Line a large baking sheet pan with parchment paper.
 Slice a honeydew and remove skin.
 Cube into 1-2 inch cubes and measure out 2 cups.
 Spread with honeydew cubes throughout the sheet pan.
 Place in freezer for at least 4 hours to freeze.
 Preferably overnight.

 • Step 3– Serve sorbet and enjoy.
 Place any leftover sorbet in a freezer friendly container.
-Keep frozen for 2-3 months.
+Keep frozen for up to 2-3 months.

 Tips and Substitutions: